vsbuffalo/dotfiles/README.md

  - Links `~/.Rprofile` and installs some R packages
  - Stores and links NeoVim's files (see below).
  - Installs [joe](https://github.com/karan/joe), which is a nifty tool for getting gitignore files.

+## Linux minimum environment

+For Linux, a minimum environment is set up.
+Since `yum` or `apt-get` may be used, this boostraph script does not install anything itself.
+This expects neovim and zsh to be installed, and copies over the configuration files of both (and creates global git ignore files, etc).
+Run:

+    sh min_setup.sh

 ## Installed R and Bioconductor Packages